-A native of Massachusetts, Michael quest to find thee truth of his life involved educational stints at Boston College (BA) and Duke University (MPP) followed by work with an international commission on peace and recovery in Central America, grassroots philanthropy, a long-shot presidential campaign and consulting on climate change and related issues
+Born into an Irish Catholic clan near Boston, Michael quest to find the truth of his life led him to Duke University (MPP) followed by work on the staff of a groundbreaking international commission on peace and recovery in Central America, research on new models of grassroots philanthropy and environmental conflict resolution, an inspired, long-shot presidential campaign and consulting on projects related to climate change.

-In 1996, a the neglect of an unknown potential prompted Michael to leave his consulting work without a backup plan - until a conversation with his heart revealed desire to know the deepest potential of love, followed by a few strange coincidences, a giving over of self and a startling vision in which the core of one's heart is inseparable from everything in view.
+In 1996, a sense of inner neglect prompted Michael to leave his managerial position without a backup plan - until a spontaneous conversation with his heart revealed a desire to know the deepest potential of love, followed by a few strange coincidences, a spontaneous giving over of self and a startling new vision in which the core of his heart was a gateway to the inside of everything in the visual field.

-Michael's attempt to express this raw, devastating intimacy led to exciting new work as a catalyst/advisor with several groundbreaking nonprofit ventures until the sense of another potential led to a leadership gathering - where he was drawn into a luminous, unmanifest state (aka samadhi) and gave an ecstatic talk about a "space beyond words" .
+Michael's early attempt to express this raw, naked intimacy led to exciting new work as a catalyst/advisor to unlock the potential of several groundbreaking nonprofit ventures until the empathic sense of an even deeper potential led to an experimental leadership gathering in 1998 - where he was drawn into a luminous, unmanifest state (aka samadhi) and gave an ecstatic, pulsating talk about the "space beyond words" .

-When the disruptive nature of his work provoked a backlash from clients, Michael drove a pickup truck across country until the engine seized outside a temple - so he improvised by renting a cottage in a small rustic village and breathing into the wild beauty of the landscape without knowing where this creative niche was supposed to land in the world.
+When the disruptive nature of his work with this exquisite potential provoked a cloaked backlash from several clients, Michael drove an old pickup truck across country until the engine seized up outside a temple of all places - so he improvised by renting an adobe cottage in a small rustic village and breathing into the wild beauty of the desert without knowing where this unorthodox creative niche was supposed to land in the world.

-As an outsider, the contemporary psycho-spiritual arena felt like walking onto a new planet that is nearly impossible to comprehend due to gaps between the words that the inhabitants use and the actual energy behind them, so Michael hung out a shingle as a handyman and took time to write about awakening "without a master" or even an idea of one.
+As an outsider, the contemporary psycho-spiritual arena felt like walking onto a new planet that is nearly impossible to comprehend due to gaps that often exist between the words that the inhabitants use and the actual energy behind them, so Michael hung out a shingle as a handyman and experimented as a a consultant with helping groups to tap into the undiscovered depth and beauty and vision of their own hearts.

-In 2002, a radical sage arrived in a dream to offer some welcome advice for working with people, so Michael launched a series of small, informal dialogues on awakening followed by eclectic, week-long gatherings and river/wilderness adventures, with an emphasis on converting the light of one's Self into a unique, embodied reality – that is the Work.
+In the wake of the ill-conceived, vengeful invasion of Iraq, a radical sage arrived in a dream to offer some advice for working with people, so Michael launched a series of small, informal dialogues around the country, followed by experimental gatherings in New Mexico and the primeval canyons of southeastern Utah, with an emphasis on converting the light of one's Self into a unique, embodied reality – that is the Work.

 "I know that a deeper change is needed in my life but I also like how things are, which might explain why I have not seen you in a while (laughter) - S.C. executive coach